 Published on May 7, 2026

-Jadlog opens a state-of-the-art logistics hub
+Jadlog opens a new logistics hub in São Paulo

 Geopost subsidiary Jadlog, a leading player in less-than-truckload (LTL) transport for the e-commerce and B2B markets in Brazil, opened its new logistics centre in São Paulo on 7 May.

-Located in the Perus district, this new state-of-the-art hub enables Jadlog to double its parcel processing capacity and represents the company’s largest investment in 20 years.
-The project involves an investment of over 100 million reais (approximately 17 million euros), the largest ever made by the company in 20 years.
-The new facility incorporates state-of-the-art technology and equipment, including a 310-metre-long sorter, as well as artificial intelligence solutions deployed at various stages of the sorting process
+Located in the Perus district the new hub doubles Jadlog’s processing capacity and its largest investment in two decades.
+It represents an investment of over 100 million reais (approximately €17 million).
+The new facility combines scale and advanced technology, including a 310-metre-long sorter, supported by artificial intelligence deployed at several stages of the process.

 Volumes have increased tenfold over the past 10 years